← All Articles

 Results:

-Retargeting and landing page optimization mattered more than simply increasing ad spend.
+Retargeting and landing page optimization are more important than increasing ad spend, but beginners often overlook this.

 Common Google Ads Mistakes Businesses Make